GRC-SummerSchool/learn-python/Day1/Variables.md

 In Python, a *variable* is the name of a computer memory location that can store a certain value.

-In manner of speaking, we say things like:
+We say things like:

-- "A variable stores/holds a value or object"
+- A variable stores/holds a value or object
-- "A value is assigned to a variable"
+- A value is assigned to a variable
-- "The (value of a) variable may change or can remain constant"
+- The (value of a) variable may change or can remain constant

 In Python, every variable is an object and there is no need to declare the variable before their use.